-The NT government is imposing near-maximum surveillance on citizens of Alice Springs in a bid to curb crime and anti-social behaviour - that is, boozing and the resulting bad behaviour - in Alice Springs.
+The NT government is imposing near-maximum surveillance on citizens of Alice Springs in a bid to curb crime and anti-social behaviour - that is, boozing and the resulting bad behaviour.

 Of the 10 mobile CCTV cameras in total across the Territory, six will be in Alice Springs.